davetang/learning_python/README.md

 # README

 Python is a general-purpose programming language [that is very popular](https://madnight.github.io/githut/).
 I have wanted to learn Python for a long time but have put it off because I could get everything done using Bash, Perl, and R. However, recently I have been learning about deep learning and while I can use R and Keras, it is easier to use Python.
-I will keep my notes as Jupyter notebooks stored in `notebook`.
+I will keep test scripts in `script` and longer notes as Jupyter notebooks stored in `notebook`.

 # The Jupyter Notebook